 1.7.1 Overview

-At the top of the tab, users may select results generated by:
+At the top of the section, users may choose between two methylation driver-detection modes:

 Methylation Status of Top 30 Genes (Top Bar Chart)